rsokl/custom_inherit/README.md

 ## Overview<a name="overview"\a>
 The Python package custom_inherit provides the capability for a class to inherit docstrings from its parents in customizable ways.
 For instance, the built-in "numpy" inheritance style will merge [numpy-formatted docstrings](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard) sections of the parent's and child's respective docstrings in a nice way.

+This package has been tested (and works) in both Python 2.7 and Python 3.5.

 ## Basic Usage<a name="basic"\a>
 custom_inherit exposes a  [metaclass](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation), `DocInheritMeta()`, that, when used as a base metaclass in some parent class, will automatically handle all docstring inheritance for all subsequent derived classes - and their properties, methods, static methods, class methods, and decorated methods (**whew**).